GabrieleLerani/BD-project/README.md

-# BD-project
 # Movie rental system
-This software was developed for educational purposes and with the aim of learning the methodologies for designing and creating a database starting from the request expressed in a natural language.
-The development language is C and the interaction with the DMBS takes place exclusively through sql language.
-The application cannot handle concurrent clients and is stand alone.
+The aim of the project is to learn the methodologies for designing and creating a database starting from the request expressed in a natural language then turned into an Entity Relationship diagram.
+Then the conceptual design (ER) is transformed into the logical design to really implement the database.
+The stand-alone application has been developed in C (three-layer architecture), the DBMS used is MySQL.